The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 Name: prglngth, dtype: int64

 Since we selected the rows for live births, pregnancy lengths less than 10 weeks are certainly errors.
 The most likely explanation is that the outcome was not coded correctly.
 Lengths higher than 30 weeks are probably legitimate.
-Between 10 and 30 weeks, it is hard to be sure – some quantities are probably errors, but some correctly record preterm births.
+Between 10 and 30 weeks, it is hard to be sure – some quantities are probably errors, but some are correctly recorded preterm births.

 The following function selects the largest values from a Hist object.